haseebanwar/create-react-pkg/README.md

 Create React Package concatenates all your stylesheets into a single minified `.css` file and places it in the build output.

-> Tip: CSS Modules are also supported
+> Tip: CSS Modules are also supported.

 ### Sass/Stylus/Less Files